The Sir Peter Rigby Charitable Trust (The Rigby Foundation)

 Note: The following strategies are based on documented approaches the foundation has used to identify partners:

-Through sector networks: The Rigby Foundation is an active member of the West Midlands Funders Network and has published collaborative research with organizations like the Centre for Social Justice.
-Organizations working in the West Midlands education and youth employment sector may encounter foundation representatives through these networks.
+Through sector networks: The Rigby Foundation is an active member of the West Midlands Funders Network and has published collaborative research with organisations like the Centre for Social Justice.
+Organisations working in the West Midlands education and youth employment sector may encounter foundation representatives through these networks.

-Alignment with major institutions: The foundation has established significant partnerships with universities (Aston University, University of Liverpool) and national organizations (Generation UK).
-Organizations with connections to these institutions or working in complementary spaces may have higher visibility.
+Alignment with major institutions: The foundation has established significant partnerships with universities (Aston University, University of Liverpool) and national organisations (Generation UK).
+Organisations with connections to these institutions or working in complementary spaces may have higher visibility.

 West Midlands presence and reputation: All funded partners demonstrate deep roots and proven impact in the West Midlands, particularly Birmingham.
 Regional reputation and demonstrated community connections appear important.